Back to all posts

 A leaky or smelly garbage disposal can quickly ruin your day, but don’t worry, these are often problems you can solve yourself.
 A puddle under the sink or a funky smell coming from the drain are clear signs that your disposal needs a little attention.
 Before you panic, a few simple diagnostic steps and cleaning tricks can often get things back to normal.
 With the right approach, you can tackle both leaks and odors and restore peace to your kitchen.
 If the problem seems too big to handle, remember that professional help is always an option.

-Find the Source of the Leak
+Pinpoint the Source of the Leak

 If you’ve spotted water under your sink, your first job is to play detective and find exactly where it’s coming from.
 Place a dry paper towel or a shallow pan under the disposal to catch drips, which will help you pinpoint the origin.
 The most common culprits are the connections.
 Check where the dishwasher hose connects to the disposal and where the disposal’s discharge pipe meets your sink’s drainpipe.
 You might also find a leak at the sink flange, which is the seal between the disposal and the bottom of the sink.
 Carefully inspect all these areas for moisture while running a small amount of water.

-Tighten Loose Connections and Replace Seals
+Tighten Connections and Replace Worn Seals

 Once you’ve located the leak, the fix is often straightforward.
 If the water is coming from a connection point, grab a screwdriver or wrench and gently tighten any loose bolts, clamps, or mounting screws.
 Sometimes, vibrations from running the disposal can cause these fittings to loosen over time.
 If tightening doesn’t stop the drip, a worn-out seal or gasket is likely the problem.
 You may need to replace the rubber gasket or apply a fresh layer of plumber’s putty around the sink flange.
 These are simple fixes, but if you’re not comfortable taking things apart, our team is always ready to provide expert plumbing solutions.

-Deodorize Your Disposal Naturally
+How to Deodorize Your Disposal Naturally

 That unpleasant smell wafting from your sink is usually caused by tiny food particles that have gotten trapped and started to decay inside the disposal.
 Luckily, you don’t need harsh chemicals to fix it.
 A great natural deodorizer is probably already in your fruit bowl.
 Just toss a few lemon, lime, or orange peels into the disposal and run it with cold water for about 30 seconds.
 The citrus oils will cut through the grime and leave your drain smelling fresh and clean.
 For an extra cleaning punch, you can also pour half a cup of baking soda down the drain, followed by a cup of white vinegar, let it fizz for 10 minutes, and then flush with hot water.